FlaggeDE

 In addition, the word “queer” is also used, which did not even exist at the time of most of the queer heroes described.
 Nevertheless, today it is the most appropriate word to describe inclusively all those who do not correspond to the heterosexual cis majority.

-A project by Rafael Nasemann affiliated with the Magnus-Hirschfeld-Gesellschaft e.V., Berlin
+A project by Rafael Nasemann affiliated to the Magnus-Hirschfeld-Gesellschaft e.V., Berlin.

 © 2025 – Rafael Nasemann, all rights reserved